seppzer0/zero_kernel/README.md

 ### **Assets**

-As mentioned, there is also an asset downloader, which can download latest versions of LineageOS ROM, TWRP, Magisk and it's modules, Kali Chroot etc.
+As mentioned, there is also an asset downloader, which can collect latest versions of LineageOS ROM, TWRP, Magisk and it's modules, Kali Chroot etc.

 ```help
 $ python3 wrapper assets --help